cerner/fhir.cerner.com/content/millennium/dstu2/individuals/patient.md

 ### Errors

 The common [errors] may be returned.
+In addition, a 422 Unprocessable Entity will be returned when too many (>1000) patients qualify for the search criteria.

 ## Retrieve by id